fairpm/status/README.md

 > When a specified endpoint goes down, Upptime automatically opens a new issue in your GitHub repository.
 You can use this issue to add more information about the outage, such as whether you are investigating, what caused the downtime, etc.

-There is a custom issue template for "Maintenance Event" to be used for any planned outages.
+We have a custom issue template for "Maintenance Event" to be used for any planned outages.

+We also automatically alert Slack.

 ## 📄 License